enginestein/Watchtower/README.md

 | `/flash` | `en` (0/1) | Flash LED on/off |
 | `/brightness` | `val` (-2–2) | Set brightness |
 | `/contrast` | `val` (-2–2) | Set contrast |

-## Notes

-- The ESP32 sketch uses a raw `WiFiServer` (not Arduino `WebServer`) so that settings commands are processed even while a browser is streaming MJPEG.
-The Arduino `WebServer` is single-client and blocks settings requests during a stream.
-- TensorFlow.js model loading is deferred — the server starts immediately and enables human detection once the model is ready.
-- Motion detection uses grayscale frame differencing via Sharp, with configurable threshold and cooldown.
-- Frame buffers are kept per-camera (50 frames) for recording and analysis.